Gabson1/code-test-brickbuy/README.md

 ### Docker Compose

+Running the applications in docker-compose is the recommended way to start, as this way you can easily let them communicate with each other.

+Note that this is solely meant as a development platform, therefore the source code folders have been mounted to the docker containers and are watched, **so all code changes should be visible in real time**.

+To start simply use the start.sh script which will install and start all necessary things.
+Run it via `./start.sh`.

+The script will first install the dependencies and then run

 - `docker-compose build`
 - `docker-compose up -d`

+If you already installed the dependencies before, you may simply use these two separately to speed up startup.

-After building the UI will be available at `http://localhost:3000` - however note it may take a while before the components are built
+After the images are built you can find the UI at `http://localhost:3000` - however note it may take a while before the components are compiled.
 The backend will be available on port 4000 with an example route /ping, i.e. `http://localhost:4000/ping`.

-Note that this is solely meant as a development platform, therefore the source code folders have been mounted to the docker containers and are watched, **so all code changes should be visible in real time**.

 ### UI only